 Parent Direct PLUS Loans are federal unsubsidized loans funded through the government and given to parents of dependent students to pay for college.
 Parents cannot use them to fund graduate school.
 The interest is charged to this loan while the student is in school.
 Although the Parent PLUS loan will always be charged interest, you can defer payment while the student is enrolled at least half-time in a qualified program.

 Parent PLUS loans do not require the student to have financial need.
-To qualify for this loan type, you must submit a current-year FAFSA form and not
+To qualify for this loan type, you must submit a current-year FAFSA form and not have any recent payment delinquencies over 90 days old exceeding approximately $3,000.

-The student must complete a FAFSA form based on their filing status to qualify for this loan.
+To qualify for this loan, the student must complete a FAFSA form based on their filing status.
 Parent PLUS loan limits are based on the student’s financial aid award.
-Suppose the parent is denied a Parent PLUS loan.
-In that case, the student will qualify for an additional Direct Unsubsidized Loan, depending on their academic progress.
+What happens if the parent is denied a Parent PLUS loan?
+In that case, the student will qualify for an additional Direct Unsubsidized Loan of a maximum of $4,000.00 per year due to the Parent PLUS loan denial.

 Direct Graduate Plus and Direct Graduate Stafford